Women's football has been on the rise for the past 12 months, with it's popularity edging its way into the esports world too.

 How soon that will be, remains to be seen, but it looks as though we won't have long to wait before we can find out more.

 More Information Tomorrow

 Jacobson confirmed that there will be "more information tomorrow" with regards to the implementation of the women's game.

-He has spoken passionality about wanting to add women's football to the FM series of titles in the past, but cited that there was financial issues that prevented the team from doing so.
+He has spoken passionately about wanting to add women's football to the FM series of titles in the past but cited that there were financial issues that prevented the team from doing so.

 With women's football going from strength to strength, it seems as though now is the time for Football Manager to put their foot on the gas and get those female stars into their titles.